 A person who violates the law by possessing an open container of beer or intoxicating liquor commits a minor misdemeanor, punishable by a fine of up to $150.

-A person who violates the law by consuming beer or intoxicating liquor in a motor vehicle commits a misdemeanor in the fourth degree, punishable by a fine of up to $250 and a maximum 30 days in jail.
+A person who violates the law by consuming beer or intoxicating liquor in a motor vehicle commits a misdemeanor in the fourth degree, punishable by a fine of up to $250 and a maximum of 30 days in jail.

-In addition to fines, a driver who's under age 18 and is convicted of consuming beer or intoxicating liquor in a motor vehicle may face a license or instruction permit suspension for six months to one year.
+In addition to fines, a driver who's under the age of 18 and is convicted of consuming beer or intoxicating liquor in a motor vehicle may face a license or instruction permit suspension for six months to one year.
 Instead of a license suspension, the court can require the offender to perform community service work.

 If the driver is 15 years and six months of age or older and hasn't been issued an instruction driver's permit, the offender is not eligible to apply for a permit for six months.
 If the driver is younger than 15 years and six months of age, the offender won't be issued a driver's permit until attaining 16 years of age.